Mark Twain once said that,

 “Never” can also be used to make a surprise announcement or to give an update, so that your loyal audience can be well-informed.

 People will be curious to find out why you took that step.
-James Altucher does this in his recent headline.
+James Altucher does this in his headlines.
 Take a look:

 Is it really possible?